 Lagasse compared anesthesia to the aviation industry: “The safety of airline travel, for example, has increased dramatically in this century, but since the 1960s there has been minimal improvement in fatality rates.
 This may be due to the effect that improved safety technology has had on air traffic density.
 Technology has made it possible to meet production pressures of the commercial airline industry by allowing more takeoffs and landings with less separation between aircraft.
 With this increased aircraft density comes increased danger, thereby offsetting potential improvements in safety.
 This may be analogous to the practice of anesthesiology in which improvements in medical technology have led to increased anesthetic management of older patients with significantly more concurrent disease.”

 Today’s surgery patients are sicker than ever.
 Five percent of all surgical patients die within one year of surgery.
 For patients over the age of 65 years, 10% of all surgical patients die within one year of surgery.
+The authors of this data wrote, “Death during the first year after surgery is primarily associated with the natural history of preexisting conditions.
+However, cumulative deep hypnotic time and intraoperative hypotension were also significant, independent predictors of increased mortality.
+These associations suggest that intraoperative anesthetic management may affect outcomes over longer time periods than previously appreciated.”

 In a recent update, Dr. Jeana Havidich, an associate professor of anesthesiology at Dartmouth-Hitchcock Medical Center in New Hampshire, presented the following preliminary data at the October 2014 American Society of Anesthesiologist convention: